kizu/kizu.ru/src/posts/2023-03-15-anchor-positioning-experiments/index.en.md

 A few notes:

 1. Look at how we don’t have anything hard-coded in CSS — we only mention rows & columns, we don’t mention any specific names, and so on.
 2. For targeting the first column, we have to create a pseudo-element, as we can’t assign two different anchor names to the same element, so we have to add an extra one just for the additional anchor name.
-While we could mention the `--chrome` anchor there, that would mean hard-coding it into wedon't it less reusable.
-Another in CSS option would be to define an additional API for the component, where we could provide the “first column” via a separate CSS variable.
+While we could mention the `--chrome` anchor there, that would mean hard-coding it into CSS, making it less reusable.
+Another option would be to define an additional API for the component, where we could provide the “first column” via a separate CSS variable.
 3. We can use a CSS-like API with “shorthands” for rows/columns when mentioning them, by default targeting everything from the first column and row to the end of the `tbody` and allowing specifying any of the boundaries manually, either as a whole row or column, or only a specific part like a start or end.

 I’m fascinated by how we can use modern CSS to define such expressive APIs for our components!

 ### Sidenotes Layout

 For the final experiment, I wanted to do something different.
-Maybe not as shiny and captivating _visually_, but something that tries to get the maximum of what we could from the anchor positioning — trying to apply it for _layouts_[^layouts].
+Maybe not as shiny and captivating _visually_, but something that tries to get to the maximum of what we could do with anchor positioning — trying to apply it for _layouts_[^layouts].

 [^layouts]: Unlike other examples, this one could be harder to handle from a graceful degradation standpoint.
 Even when the anchor positioning becomes available, we will still need to be careful about using it for such purposes. <!-- offset="3" span="3"  -->